Terry Wright (defensive back)

-Terry Leon Wright (born July 17, 1964) is a former American football defensive back who played two seasons with the Indianapolis Colts of the National Football League.
+Terry Leon Wright (born July 17, 1964) is an American former professional football defensive back who played two seasons with the Indianapolis Colts of the National Football League (NFL).
 He first enrolled at Scottsdale Community College before transferring to Temple University.
-He attended South Mountain High School in Phoenix, Arizona.
 Wright was also a member of the Cleveland Browns, Oklahoma City Twisters and Hamilton Tiger-Cats.
 His brother Toby Wright also played in the NFL.

+Early life

+Terry Leon Wright was born on July 17, 1964, in Phoenix, Arizona.
+He attended South Mountain High School in Phoenix.

 College career

-Scottsdale Community College

-Wright first played college football for the Scottsdale Fighting Artichokes.
+Wright first played college football for the Scottsdale Fighting Artichokes of Scottsdale Community College.

-Temple University

-Wright then transferred to play for the Temple Owls.
+Wright then transferred to play for the Temple Owls of Temple University.
 In 1986, he recorded 42 tackles, two fumbles recoveries, four interceptions and an 80-yard interception return for a touchdown.

 Professional career

-Cleveland Browns

-Wright signed with the Cleveland Browns after going undrafted in the 1987 NFL Draft.
+Wright signed with the Cleveland Browns after going undrafted in the 1987 NFL draft.
 He was released by the Browns after summer camp.

-Indianapolis Colts

 Wright was signed by the Indianapolis Colts during the 1987 NFL players' strike and played in 13 games, starting two, for the team during the 1987 season.
 He played in eight games for the Colts in 1988.

-Oklahoma City Twisters

 Wright played for the Oklahoma City Twisters of the Minor League Football System in 1990.

-Hamilton Tiger-Cats

 Wright played in 54 games for the Hamilton Tiger-Cats from 1991 to 1994.